TG-Coder101/Third-Year-Web-Application-Pen-Test-/README.md

 # Third-Year-Web-Application-Pen-Test

-White paper report for a white box-web application penetration test.
+Report for a penetration test against a web application.
+Completed for the Abertay University module Ethical Hacking 2

 Grade: A